 9. Staying competitive

-Small and mid-size enterprises do not have the same amount of resources as their larger counterparts.
+There are many ethical ways to stay competitive in business and all of them are important.
+In this case, small and mid-size enterprises do not have the same amount of resources as their larger counterparts.
 By outsourcing their IT needs to a managed services provider then the same level of technical support and expertise is available and so the market becomes more of a level playing field.

 Do you need to outsource your IT needs to a Managed Services Provider?